AeonDigital/Shell-MSE-Main-Module/doc/03 Types.md

 `void`
 Use only for "return" declaration.
-Indicates that the function does not returns any results.
+Indicates that the function does not returns any printable results.